TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 ### BASE
 Basically Available, Soft state eventual consistency.
 NoSQL DBs

+### Bloomfilter
+Space efficient probablistic data stores
+Checks if the element is a member of a set.
+Can have false positive but never false negatives.

 ### Caching
 Cache storage to speend up access
 1) Every node does its own caching